cloudinary/cloudinary_sfcc_pagedesigner/README.md

 * * This tag is used by default, but you can use any tag you want to.
 But make sure you use this tag in the custom site preferences.
 * Any assets with this tag will now be available inside the page designer interface.

+### Using the Cloudinary Video component
+* In the page designer, browse the availalbe components, pick the Cloudinary Video component and place it on the page.
+* Open up the properties pane for the component.
+* * Pick the video you want to use.
+* * Pick any presentation options you want to use.
+* * For overlays, choose to insert overlays and then select the image you want to overlay.
+* * Finally, chose options for the video player.
+* Save the settings and preview the page with gorgeous video

+* Any assets with this tag will now be available inside the page designer interface.

 ## Additional resources ##########################################################